 - OEMs and authorized repair firms are uniquely qualified to ensure the secure and safe repair of electronic products.
-These firms use OEM-trained technicians and original parts that are backed by the OEMs and their partners with warranties, legally enforceable contracts, quality assurance requirements, and other mechanisms that provide strong protections for consumers. - Requiring manufacturers to disclose diagnostic tools, source code, and software developed by the manufacturer at significant cost and provide access to tightly controlled supply chains to unaffiliated, unvetted third parties would place proprietary corporate information and sensitive customer information in the hands of unknown actors, creating a new set of intellectual property rights concerns and cybersecurity vulnerabilities.
+These firms use OEM-trained technicians and original parts that are backed by the OEMs and their partners with warranties, legally enforceable contracts, quality assurance requirements, and other mechanisms that provide strong protections for consumers. - Requiring manufacturers to disclose diagnostic tools, source code, and software developed by the manufacturer at significant cost and provide access to tightly controlled supply chains to unaffiliated, unvetted third parties would place proprietary corporate information and sensitive customer information in the hands of unknown actors, creating a new set of intellectual property rights concerns and cybersecurity vulnerabilities. - Private rights of action and other tools to encourage litigation must be avoided. - Legislation should avoid a patchwork of inconsistent policies that will stifle innovation and/or are technically or operationally infeasible.

-Facial Recognition Technology
+Facial Recognition and Biometric Technology

-Facial recognition technology can be utilized in a variety of use cases, many of which can improve security and access for individuals using services online.
-Facial recognition technology can enable remote access to essential services, removing locationand mobility-based barriers to access.
-In addition, different types of facial recognition technology can be used to stop fraud and protect consumers.
+Facial recognition technology and other forms of biometric identification can be utilized in a variety of use cases, many of which can improve security and access for individuals using services online.
+Biometric technology can enable remote access to essential services, removing location- and mobility-based barriers to access.
+In addition, different types of biometric technology can be used to stop fraud and protect consumers.

-- TechNet will oppose any legislation that prohibits or effectively prohibits the use of facial recognition technology. - Legislation should not reduce access to non-identifiable diverse datasets necessary to train models to reduce bias. - Policies should recognize the wide variety of use cases for technologies that - detect and/or recognize faces or other parts of the human form, and policies should avoid over-regulating visual technologies that do not affect individual privacy. - Cohesive and adaptable national guidance is preferable to individual state mandates to provide consistent, clear standards for companies to follow.
+- TechNet will oppose any legislation that prohibits or effectively prohibits the use of facial recognition or biometric technology except where there is a specific, unacceptably high-risk case identified and the legislation is tightly bound to addressing that unacceptable risk. - Legislation regulating the use of biometric technology should not provide for private rights of action, and any damage awards should be limited to instances where cognizable forms of actual economic harm have been demonstrated. - Legislation should not reduce access to non-identifiable diverse datasets necessary to train models to reduce bias. - Policies should recognize the wide variety of use cases for technologies that detect and/or recognize faces or other parts of the human form, and policies should avoid over-regulating visual technologies that do not affect individual privacy. - Cohesive and adaptable national guidance is preferable to individual state mandates to provide consistent, clear standards for companies to follow.